o2dazone/GarminPolarUploader/README.md

 ## Installation
-* [Download GcpUploader]
-* unzip GcpUploader to /opt/pygupload
-* create a symbolic link, sudo ln -s /opt/pygupload/gupload.py /usr/local/bin/gupload.py
-* cd into /opt/pygupload and run `sudo setup.py install`
 * Git clone this repo into whatever directory you want
+* cd into GarminPolarUploader/GcpUploader and run `sudo setup.py install`

+### If you are upgrading versions, you will need to run
+sudo pip install --upgrade GcpUploader sudo pip install requests==2.5.3

 ## Usage
 * Create a .guploadrc file in your cloned repo directory, with your garmin credentials laid out like this: